Virginia has laws controlling the conduct of drivers and passengers involved in traffic accidents.

 - Another person or attended vehicle was involved in the accident.

 - That person suffered death or injury.
-Alternatively, the accident caused more than $1,000 in property damage.
+Alternatively, you may also be charged if the accident caused more than $1,000 in property damage.

 Misdemeanor Leaving the Scene of an Accident (Driver)

-- Less than $250 worth of damage to an unattended vehicle or property is a class 4 misdemeanor.
+- If the accident resulted in less than $250 worth of damage to an unattended vehicle or property, the crime will be punished as a Class 4 misdemeanor.